 Pause: Why the Cash Surplus?

-While cash can build up for organic reasons, like earning a higher salary but maintaining the same costs of living, that may not always be the case.
-You might have to investigate if a recurring transaction — like an automatic insurance payment — from your checking account or the credit card you pay off using that checking account may have been skipped inadvertently.
+While cash can build up for organic reasons, like earning a higher salary but maintaining the same costs of living — aka savings creep — that may not always be the case.
+You might have to investigate if you’ve inadvertently skipped a recurring transaction, like an automatic payment.
 The chance of having “lost” a payment that could be leading to an excess of cash makes it important to review what’s changed.
 You may be missing something — as opposed to truly having “extra” cash.